q/q/README.md

 ### Now

 - Tinkering in public more than I used to.
-- Trying to make more of the work visible.
+- Making more of the work visible.
-- Looking for product ideas with sharp edges.
+- Looking for product ideas.

 ### Elsewhere